-One Unfinished Oak Record Shelf unit, minimal assembly required.
+One Unfinished Oak LP Module, minimal assembly required.
 Each shelf holds 150 LPs.
 Interlocking construction allows stacking up to six shelves high.

 • minimal assembly required

 • each module holds 150 LPs